wjbuttoniv/Windows-Defender-Scans/README.md

 The main purpose of this document is to elucidate the core functionalities of Windows Defender Antivirus, emphasizing the significance of each action involved in scanning and interpreting threat reports.

-## Step 1: Accessing Virus and Threat Protection
+## Step 1: Accessing Windows Security

-To initiate the scanning process, the first action is to access the "Virus and Threat Protection" feature:
+To initiate the scanning process, the first action is to access the "Windows Security" feature:

 - Opening "updates and security" provides access to essential security controls. <br />
    ![Windows Defender](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031102847.png?raw=true)